penghuitao/PenghuiTao/_posts/2023-05-01-Introduction-to-Factor-Analysis.md

 categories: ["Factor Analysis"]
 ---

+<p>In this series, I will introduce factor analysis.
+To help you better understand the following articles, I will briefly introduce the basic knowledge of factor analysis.
+Similarly, if you have any questions, please feel free to contact me at any time.</p>
 <h2><strong>What is Factor Analysis</strong></h2>
 <h3><strong>Meaning</strong></h3>
 <p>Factor Analysis is a statistical technique that reduces multiple observable variables (i.e., observed variables) that describe an entity into a few unobservable variables (i.e., latent variables, also known as latent factors).</p>